dev-mastery/comments-api/README.md

 ```

 #### 2. Modify the .env file
-Save `sampledotenv` as `.env` and then add your database and Content Moderator API details.
+Save `sampledotenv` as `.env` and then add your database and Content Moderator + Akismet API details.

 #### 3. Startup your MongoDB
 Usually this is just: `mongod` on the command line.